Rockies vs. Braves Player Props Betting Odds

 Olson Stats

-- Olson has picked up at least one hit in four straight games.
-During his last five outings he is hitting .368 with three doubles, a walk and four RBI.
+- Olson brings a five-game streak with at least one hit into this matchup.
+In his last five games he is hitting .421 with three doubles, a triple, three walks and four RBI.

 Olson Recent Games